zackyam/My_Projects/README.md

 # myprojects
-**Inside this repository are the projects I did in my university life:**
+**Inside this repository are the projects and papers that I did in my university life:**

 <pre>
 2021, Text data analysis on US voting result          Machine learning model of election result built with twitter data.